Angle Grinder Safety

 Safety Reminders

-- Inspect wheels before each use.
+- Inspect the grinder and wheel before use.

-- Wear eye, face, and hand protection.
+- Wear eye, face, hearing, and hand protection as needed.

 Ask the Crew